ynput/ayon-documentation/website/docs/addon_substancedesigner_artist.md

 Users need to open the graph(s) of which inherited from the package they want to publish, and go to **AYON -> Create** to create texture instance.

-Users can define which graphs and which graph outputs they want to export.
+Users can define which graphs and its output(s) they want to export.

 ![Publishing Texture Options](assets/substance_designer_publish_texture_options.png)